talos-vulndev/afl-dyninst/README.md

 and if the target crashes too often, instrument again without this.
 Should not crash though.

-Note that the -l and -d options have been deprecated.
-Use -r instead.
+Note that the -l option has been deprecated, use -r instead.

+Note that the -d option has been deprecated, use -D instead (or ignore the -o output file).

 ## Example of instrumenting a target binary